This post offers 45+ ideas for surviving a boring lecture.

 Preparation for your Seminar or Tutorial.
 You’ll probably have a class later in the week when you’ve got to talk about your weekly readings.
 What better time than now to complete that homework?

 It might make the lecture more relevant.
-While you’re reading, you might be able to tune back into points your lecturer is making and see how they link to the reading.
+While you’re reading, you might be able to tune back into points your professor is making and see how they link to the reading.

 Doing weekly readings can also be pretty boring!
 There’s an art to reading academic articles to do it fast and efficiently while still extracting the key information.
 If you struggle doing readings, I recommend taking a look at my advice on how to read a journal article.